Emre Can (chess player)

-Emre Can ([ˈemɾe ˈdʒan]; born January 21, 1990) is a Turkish Grandmaster of chess.
+Emre Can ([ˈemɾe ˈdʒan]; born January 21, 1990) is a Turkish chess grandmaster.
 He earned FIDE titles as FIDE Master (FM) in 2006, International Master (IM) in 2007 and Grandmaster (GM) on July 25, 2010.

 He was born in İzmir, Turkey on January 21, 1990.
-Emre Can is student of Information technology at Kadir Has University in Istanbul.

-He began with chess playing at the age of seven.
+He began playing chess at the age of seven.
 In 1999, Emre Can participated at the chess championship held in Antalya, Turkey becoming second in his age group.
 In 2000, he took part at the World Youth Chess Championship held in Oropesa del Mar, Spain.
 At the age of 16, he won the first title in his age category among 102 players from 19 countries at the 13th Youth Chess Olympiad held in Novi Sad, Serbia on July 1–9.
 He has a fourth place at the European U-18 Chess Championship.

-In 2011, he became the Turkish chess champion.
+In 2011, he became the Turkish chess champion, while studying as a student of Information technology at Kadir Has University in Istanbul.